ishikawa-group/python_basic_tutorial/python_basic.md

 ```

 ### continue, break; the loop control
-* If you want to skip loop at some condition, you can use `continue` statement.
+* If you want to skip the loop at some condition, you can use `continue` statement.
 ```python {cmd}
 for i in range(10):
   if i == 5: